MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/Providers/FileSystem-Provider/Test-Path-for-FileSystem.md

 |Accept Pipeline Input?|false|
 |Accept Wildcard Characters?|false|

-### \-NewerThan \<DateTime\>
+### -NewerThan <DateTime\>
  Returns "True" when the LastWriteTime value of a file is greater than the specified date.
 Otherwise, it returns "False".
-Enter a DateTime object, such as one that the [Get\-Date](assetId:///277ba77f-f2be-44d7-8f15-23069faf0a4b) cmdlet returns, or a string that can be converted to a DateTime object, such as "August 10, 2011 2:00 PM".
+Enter a DateTime object, such as one that the [Get-Date](..\..\..\Microsoft.PowerShell.Utility\Get-Date.md) cmdlet returns, or a string that can be converted to a DateTime object, such as "August 10, 2011 2:00 PM".

  NewerThan is a dynamic parameter that works only on file system paths.
 It was introduced in Windows PowerShell 3.0.